userfront/guide/all/guide/toolkit/build-signup-form-html.md

 To configure Single sign-on (SSO), first add the provider you want to use in the Userfront dashboard in the **SSO** tab.

-In this example, we add an event listener to call `Userfront.signon()` with `"google"` as the signup method whenever the Google button is clicked.
+In this example, we add an event listener to call `Userfront.signup()` with `"google"` as the signup method whenever the Google button is clicked.
 You can style the button however you like, or initate the signon programmatically.

 You can find more provider options like GitHub, LinkedIn, and Facebook in the docs for [signup()](/docs/js.html#signup-options).